Aquifer: An underground geological formation able to store and yield water (see artesian, confined, and unconfined aquifers).

 Unconfined aquifers: An aquifer in which the water table is at or near atmosphere pressure and is the upper boundary of the aquifer.
 Because the aquifer is not under pressure the water level in a well is the same as the water table outside the well.

-Unsaturated zone: The zone immediately below the land surface where the pores contain both water and air, but are not totally saturated with water.
+Unsaturated zone: Located immediately below the land surface where the pores contain both water and air, but are not totally saturated with water.
 Plant roots can capture the moisture passing through this zone, but it cannot provide water for wells.
 Also known as the unsaturated zone or vadose zone.

-Watershed: The land area from which surface runoff drains into a stream, channel, lake, reservoir, or other body of water; also called a drainage basin.
+Watershed: The land area from which surface runoff drains into a stream, channel, lake, reservoir, or other body of water.
+Also called a drainage basin, watersheds may encompass an area of millions of square miles or as little as a few acres.
+They are often considered to be more of a local definition.

 Wellhead Protection Area